 - Special tours can be arranged.

-- Availability of PowerPoint presentation for groups that cannot walk.
+- PowerPoint presentations are available for groups that cannot walk.

 - Speakers Bureau